toderash/aspire.github/CONTRIBUTING.md

 license.
 The "dual license" model does not in any way constitute a reduction in rights or freedoms granted users, and any user that wishes to remain on an older version under the original license may do so.
 We will not retroactively change license terms.

+## Misc

+The terms of this contribution agreement may change at any time, and will be published in GitHub and made public.
+Changes are effective immediately for new contributions, and thirty days (30 days) after posting the new terms to GitHub.com for existing contributions.
+You may opt out of the new terms by contacting any person on the leadership team or writing support@aspirepress.org.